 The student has to take at least 30 EC in profile courses.
-In addition, the student chooses profile electives, for which courses can be selected either within the specialisation or within CEM/CME.
+In addition, the student chooses profile electives, for which courses can be selected either within the specialisation within CEM/CME or suggested courses from other UT programmes.
 The student is free to choose 15 EC as free electives.
 In consultation with a teacher, students are allowed to select and specify a Capita Selecta as free elective.
 The composition, size and assessment type is determined separately for each individual case.